-We kindly ask that you provide a clean named water bottle each day to ensure they stay hydrated throughout the day.
+We kindly ask that you provide a clean named water bottle each day to ensure your child stays hydrated throughout the day.
 Fresh drinking water is freely available during every session and will be topped up throughout the day by staff to facilitate this.